ratwolfzero/hopalong_python/README.md

 Pixel-based density estimation presents a promising alternative to histogram-based density estimation, each offering distinct advantages:

 - Qualitative: The pixel-based approach is well suited for visual exploration and supports fast algorithms that efficiently handle large numbers of iterations.
-See Two-Pass Approach.
+See [Two-Pass Approach](#two-pass-approach)
 - Quantitative: The histogram-based approach excels in statistical and numerical analyses, providing a precise representation of density distributions in continuous space.

 Remarks